fbpx

 • Learn to identify and manage the risk of fatigue

-Start Date Venue Cost Availability Book
+Start Date End Date Venue Price (Excl.
+VAT) Availability Book

-04/07/2023 London Gatwick £1,290.00 More than 5 places Book
+02/07/2024 04/07/2024 London Gatwick £1,350.00 More than 5 places Book

-What is Fatigue Risk Management System?
+What is a Fatigue Risk Management System?

-Fatigue Risk Management System (FRMS) is a systematic and data driven approach to managing fatigue risks.
+Fatigue is a safety issue and recognised risk for all safety critical workers.
+A Fatigue Risk Management System (FRMS) is a systematic and data driven approach to managing fatigue risks.
 An FRMS develops a deeper collaborative understanding of the impact of fatigue within an organisations operational context and on those working within it.
 It aims to effectively and proactively manage identified real world fatigue risks to minimise their impact on safety.

 Course Overview

-Fatigue Risk Management Systems (FRMS) are a crucial safety system for airline operators.
+Fatigue Risk Management Systems (FRMS) are a crucial safety system for aviation organisations.
 This course provides the bespoke tools for understanding fatigue risk by focusing on developing an understanding of fatigue science and the tools used to gather objective and subjective data.
-It will develop delegates understanding on how to develop and use an airlines’ specific fatigue metrics to assess their fatigue risks.

-This course is suitable for personnel involved in the management of aircrew, for whom fatigue is a risk factor.
-Tangible benefits have been identified by Safety Managers, Rostering Managers, Business Jet Managers and Regulatory personnel with an aircrew fatigue management remit.
+Tangible benefits have been identified by Safety Managers, Rostering Managers, Operational Managers and Regulatory personnel with a fatigue management remit.

 This training course will include the following topics: